Consolidated B-24 Liberator: Strategic bombing, 1942–1945

 On 12 June 1942, 13 B-24s of the Halverson Project (HALPRO) flying from Egypt attacked the Axis-controlled oil fields and refineries around Ploiești, Romania.
 Within weeks, the First Provisional Bombardment Group formed from the remnants of the Halverson and China detachments.
 This unit then was formalized as the 376th Bombardment Group, Heavy, and along with the 98th BG formed the nucleus of the IX Bomber Command of the Ninth Air Force, operating from Africa until absorbed into the Twelfth Air Force briefly, and then the Fifteenth Air Force, operating from Italy.
 The Ninth Air Force moved to England in late 1943.
 This was a major component of the USSTAF and took a major role in strategic bombing.
 Fifteen of the 15th AF's 21 bombardment groups flew B-24s.

 For much of 1944, the B-24 was the predominant bomber of U.S. Strategic Air Forces (USSTAF) formerly the Eighth Air Force in the Combined Bomber Offensive against Germany, forming nearly half of its heavy bomber strength in the ETO prior to August and most of the Italian-based force.
-Thousands of B-24s flying from bases in Europe dropped hundreds of thousands of tons of high explosive and incendiary bombs on German military and industrial targets.
+Thousands of B-24s flying from bases in Europe dropped hundreds of thousands of tons of high explosive and incendiary bombs on German military, industrial, and civilian targets.

 The 44th Bombardment Group was one of the first two heavy bombardment groups flying the B-24 with the 8th Air Force in the fall/winter air campaigns in the European Theater of Operations.
 The 44th Bomb Group flew the first of its 344 combat missions against the Axis powers in World War II on 7 November 1942.